bnb-chain/bnb-chain.github.io/docs/api-reference/sdk.md

-# SDKs for Binance Chain
+# SDKs for BNB Beacon Chain

-Here the client SDK is used to connect to Binance Chain and DEX.
+Here the client SDK is used to connect to BNB Beacon Chain and DEX.
 There are libraries in a few programming languages, including:

 - [Go](https://github.com/binance-chain/go-sdk)([Documentation](https://github.com/binance-chain/go-sdk/wiki))
 - [Java](https://github.com/binance-chain/java-sdk)([Documentation](https://github.com/binance-chain/java-sdk/wiki))